counteractive/incident-response-plan-template/README.md

 The easiest way to replace these variables is to customize the `info.yml` file with your organization's information and use the provided [Makefile](https://en.wikipedia.org/wiki/Make_(software)) (as of v1.0.0) to automatically find and replace all the relevant strings.  _NOTE:_ this requires `make` (naturally), `mustache`, and `pandoc` to be installed and available in the user's `$PATH`.  _NOTE:_ pdf output needs `pdflatex` (see [this gist](https://gist.github.com/rain1024/98dd5e2c6c8c28f9ea9d) for instructions on Ubuntu/Debian), and you'll need `git` if you want to clone the repository rather than download the zipped source.

+If you don't have the information or tools referenced in the template variables, that's definitely worth fixing.  **Especially** the critical information list (data you want to protect) and critical asset list (systems you want to protect).

+### Build the template

 In your linux, mac, or [WSL](https://docs.microsoft.com/en-us/windows/wsl/faq) terminal:

 ```bash